tarpn_logo

 3. Cabling

-The NinoTNC has one radio port which is a D-sub 9 connector (correctly: DE9).
+The kit NinoTNC has one radio port which is a D-sub 9 connector (correctly: DE9).
 This is the same connector used by Kantronics since the mid-1980s and also used by Coastal Chipworks for their TNC-PI.

-de9 pinout
+de9 pinout 6-pin-mini-din-pinout

 For store-bought cables, especially for ham radios, check out Ham-Made-Parts [hammadeparts.com].

-4. Modes - Over-The-Air-Baud - AX.25 vs IL2P
+4. Modes - Over-The-Air-Baud - AX.25 vs IL2Pc

-The NinoTNC has 7 modes of transceive operation for VHF operation, and 4 modes for HF operation.
-Of the 11 modes, 3 are expected to be fully interoperable with other TNCs.
+The NinoTNC has 15 modes.
+Some are suitable for HF.
+All can work on VHF.
+3 modes are expected to be fully interoperable with other firmware TNCs.
 These three are 300 AX.25, 1200 AX.25 Bell 202, and 9600 AX.25 G3RUH-like.

 The NinoTNC A2 has dip-switch access to four mode-sets, depending on the firmware version.
 See the A2 specific instructions, in this document, for details.